The Ridiculously Simple Way to Get a Bathing Suit Ready Body (and Never Have to Diet Again)

 by Dr. John Neustadt

-Too often to get that beach-worthy body, people starve themselves.
-Yes, you might reach your short-term goal that way, but you never learn how to eat healthy.
-You never learn to eat for life so your body naturally slims down.
-Sure, you can reduce your calories, but if the calories you’re eating are empty, then you’re sabotaging your own goals.
+Whether it’s the keto diet, paleo diet or some other focus on restrictive eating, too often to get that beach-worthy body, people starve themselves.
+Yes, you might reach your short-term goal that way, but too many people can’t sustain that.
+Your weight–and self-esteem–yo-yo back to where they were because they never learned how to eat to promote their health for the rest of your life.
+You never learned to eat so their body naturally slimmed down and could stay that way.
+Sure, you can reduce their calories, but if the calories you’re eating are empty, then you’re sabotaging your goals.
 If those calories aren’t nutrient-rich, if they don’t give your body what it needs to function—to burn fat, to increase energy and to build muscle—then you’re waistline may slim down but that’s only because your body is starving.

 It doesn’t have to be that way and it shouldn’t be that way.
 While we all want to feel fantastic in whatever we wear, there’s a way to eat that gets your body healthy so it naturally slims down and tones up and you can feel fantastic and ready for summer year-round.
 Implement the system I created for my patients and you’ll never have to worry about getting bathing-suit ready again.

 And what is that system?
 It’s ridiculously simple.
-All you have to focus on eating fiber and protein mostly from whole foods.
+All you have to focus on eating plants and protein from whole foods.

 The other nutrient you want to pay attention to is protein.
 When proteins are digested they break down into amino acids.
 Amino acids are like letters of the alphabet that can be combined in many ways.
 Our body uses amino acids to produce hormones, muscle, tendons, bone, immune proteins and much more.
 Protein is also an excellent way to regulate blood sugar.